-After consideration of the firm's qualifications and past performance, the Board, through the Audit Committee, has appointed Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+After consideration of the firm's qualifications and past performance, the Board, through the Audit Committee, has appointed Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the fiscal year ending December 31, 2023.

 Deloitte was initially engaged as our independent registered public accounting firm for the fiscal year ended December 31, 2019.
-The Audit Committee has again selected Deloitte as our independent registered accounting firm for the year ending December 31, 2022 and believes that the retention of Deloitte for the 2022 fiscal year is in the best interest of us and our shareholders.
+The Audit Committee has again selected Deloitte as our independent registered accounting firm for the year ending December 31, 2023 and believes that the retention of Deloitte for the 2023 fiscal year is in the best interest of us and our shareholders.

 Under the Sarbanes-Oxley Act of 2002 and the rules of the SEC promulgated thereunder, the Audit Committee is solely responsible for the selection, appointment, compensation, and oversight of the work of our independent registered public accounting firm.
-Although submission of the appointment of an independent registered public accounting firm to shareholders for ratification is not required by law, the

-Board considers the appointment of our independent registered public accounting firm to be an important matter of shareholder concern and is submitting the appointment of Deloitte for ratification by our shareholders, as a matter of good corporate practice.
+Although submission of the appointment of an independent registered public accounting firm to shareholders for ratification is not required by law, the Board considers the appointment of our independent registered public accounting firm to be an important matter of shareholder concern and is submitting the appointment of Deloitte for ratification by our shareholders, as a matter of good corporate practice.
 One or more representatives of Deloitte are expected to be present at the Annual Meeting with the opportunity to make a statement if they so desire and to be available to respond to appropriate questions.

-If shareholders do not ratify the selection of Deloitte, the Audit Committee may, but is not required to, reconsider its selection if the shareholders' action so warrants.
-Even if the selection is ratified, the Audit Committee, exercising its own discretion, may select different auditors at any time during the year if it determines that such a change would be in our best interests and in the best interests of our shareholders.
+Although ratification is not required by applicable laws, our bylaws or otherwise, the Board is submitting the selection of Deloitte to our stockholders for ratification because we value your views on our independent registered public accounting firm.
+The Audit Committee intends to carefully consider the results of the vote.
+If the stockholders do not ratify the appointment of Deloitte, the Audit Committee will reconsider Deloitte's selection.
+Even if the selection is ratified, the Audit Committee, in its discretion, may select a different independent registered public accounting firm at any time during the year if the committee determines that such a change would be in the best interests of the Company and our stockholders.